BLCM/BLCMods/Borderlands 2 mods/Astor/Custom Gear/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 - Just be aware from the following:

-  - This mod use the *Pocket Rocket Explosive GyroJet Firing Mode*, so if you use any mode that changes the attributes from the Pistol GyroJet Firing Mode, it will affect this mod, and obviously the firing of the Prototype SX-1.
-In this case, Just revert the modification done previously to the Pocket Rocket Explosive GyroJet Firing Mode.
+  - This mod use the *Pocket Rocket Explosive GyroJet Firing Mode*, so if you use any mode that changes the attributes from the Pocket Rocket Firing Mode, it will affect this mod, and obviously the firing of the Prototype SX-1.
+In this case, Just revert the modification done previously to the Pocket Rocket Firing Mode.

   - This mode use Grenade Damage for the Splash Format, so if you are going to use the Prototype SX-1 with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.